ajayau404/AWS-Lambda-For-ALB/README.md

 # Getting Started

 This is the AWS lambda framework written in python.
 When the lambda function is triggered by ALB or API-Gateway the event variable that contain all the required info will be sent to the init function.
 By default this init function will be in lambda_function.py and the name will be lambda_handler.
-This framework contains the code from which you can call the functions that are required according to the path given the request.
+This framework contains the request resource mappin for the URL and response that you have to send back to Load-Balancer.

 This source code contain the following files:
 * **lambda_function** : Contains the code that will be triggered by ALB or API-Gateway etc.